Asymptotic Velocity Domination in quantized polarized Gowdy Cosmologies: Time evolution of two-point functions

 \section{Time evolution of two-point functions}

 The time evolution of the Heisenberg picture field operators and Fock space operators can be described by convolution with a symplectic matrix kernel that is defined in terms of the commutator function; see (\ref{opevol}).
 This in turn gives rise to an initial value parameterization for the symmetric part of the two-point functions; see (\ref{twopmat2}), (\ref{twopmat3}).
-For the present purposes, the issue whether or not the time evolution is implemented by a unitary operator on Fock space \cite{Torre,QGowdy0} is secondary.
+The bonus property that the time evolution of (slightly modified) Heisenberg picture field operators can be unitarily implemented on Fock space \cite{QGowdy0} will not be needed.
 For simplicity, we set $\lbn =1$ throughout this section.